 Factory-built modules are efficient by design.
 Our waste in the factory is almost negligible because any waste is used in other parts of the plant.

-Lately, another challenge with the traditional approach are lumber thefts.
+Another challenge with the stick build approach are lumber thefts.
 Big Block projects haven’t had the same problems with thefts as some other businesses due to the modular building process.

 Because most of the work happens in a factory, it minimizes the amount of deliveries made to the work site, as well as the amount of materials needed to be stored on site.
 It’s a “just in time” delivery model, mitigating the risk of thefts.